aws-samples/aws-serverless-application-catalog-workshop/sam/nodejs/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src` - Code for the application's Lambda function.
-- `events` - Invocation events that you can use to invoke the function.
 - `__tests__` - Unit tests for the application code.
 - `template.yml` - A template that defines the application's AWS resources.